 Storage, yearly sample & insurance for 15 years is €1440

 Dessert Wine cask & transfer is €300 (estimate)

 Approx 272 bottles at 46%, would work out at €20.30 ex-vat, ex-duty per bottle.

 At today’s duty rate of €42.57 LPA you would pay duty of €13.70 per bottle.
 A further €7.82 vat at today’s rate of 23% would also need to be paid.

 If you didn’t want to pay the full duty/vat bill in one go, then we could store the bottled goods under bond and single casks could be removed at a time.
 Storage costs would be similar to your cask storage.

 Selling your cask

-If you decide after a period of time that you want us to sell your cask we could put it out to offers.
+If you decide after a period of time that you want us to sell your cask, we could put it out to offers.
 At present market rates, the value of whiskey is increasing year on year as the spirit matures.
-However, as with any purchase there are not any guarantees that will always be the same.
-I would imagine that with anything there will be peaks & troughs depending on the state of the market and economy.
+However, as with any purchase, there are no guarantees that this will always be the same.
+I would imagine that with anything there will be peaks and troughs depending on the state of the market and economy.
 I would guess that buying a cask and trying to sell within 3 years wouldn’t make much profit but I also think you wouldn’t lose anything either.
 Personally, if I was buying a cask and looking to sell it on I’d be looking to keep it 10+ years.

 Ownership of the cask